Menu

 Living in Frankfurt

-Frankfurt is one of the world's smallest metropolis, which despite its relatively small size, is a significant financial and cultural hub.
+Frankfurt is one of the world's smallest metropolises but, despite its relatively small size, is a significant financial and cultural hub.
 Hence, students from all over the world arrive in Frankfurt to gain knowledge and professional experience while living in a diverse and pleasant environment.
-Besides the many tourist attractions, museums, and world-class annual events such as Frankfurt's Book Fair and the Frankfurt Gay Pride, the city is surrounded by nature (i.e., gardens, parks, hiking routes) as it is also home to the largest urban forest in the world and the largest inner-city forest in Germany, the Stadtwald (i.e., city forest).
-Life in Frankfurt will never be dull, given there is an abundance of leisure activities for all lifestyles.
-And if you wish to visit your home country often or explore the rest of Europe, Frankfurt has one of the busiest and largest airports in the world.
+Besides the many tourist attractions, museums, and world-class annual events such as Frankfurt's Book Fair and the Frankfurt Gay Pride, the city is surrounded by nature (i.e., gardens, parks, hiking routes) as it is also home to the very impressive Stadtwald (i.e., city forest).
+Life in Frankfurt will never be dull, given there are so many leisure activities for all lifestyles.
+If you also wish to visit your home country often or explore the rest of Europe, Frankfurt has one of the busiest and largest airports in the world.

 Good to know: